universal-ctags/ctags/docs/optlib.rst

 powerful ways, as described in the following chapters.

 Universal-ctags encourages users to share the new parsers defined by their options.
-See :ref:`optlib <optlib>` to know how you can share your parser definition with others.
+See ":ref:`submitting_optlib`" to know how you can share your parser definition with others.

 Note that some of the new features are experimental, and will be marked as such in the documentation.

+.. _option_files:

 Option files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-An "option" file is a file in which command line options are written line
+An "option file" is a file in which command line options are written line
 by line. ``ctags`` loads it and runs as if the options in the file were
 passed through command line.